Fujifilm GFX100RF Review

 Final Thoughts

-I wrote that last sentence half sarcastically, but travel photographers often consider several scenarios and have grave concerns before a trip when deciding which lenses to bring.
+I wrote that last sentence half-sarcastically, but travel photographers often consider several scenarios and have grave concerns about which lenses to bring before a trip.
 With a GFX100RF, you will have other things to worry about, such as which lenses you can sell to pay for it.

 Remember, the GFX100RF is not the only option for the medium-format experience.
 The GFX100S II is only $100.00 more.
 It is heavier and bulkier, but you have a vast selection of Fujifilm GF lenses.
 You can also adapt many lenses, many of which are small, making for a fairly compact setup.